 This will rock your gardening world.
 The next time you pot up nursery transplants, skip the “drainage” step.
-This is the part where you place a pot shard or bit of gravel or a rock first in the pot, for “drainage.”
-That’s the way my mom taught me to plant flowers, and apparently, I’m not alone because this advice can be found on Pinterest and other social media.
+This is the part where you place a pot shard, a bit of gravel or a rock in the pot first, for “drainage.”
+That’s the way my mom taught me to plant flowers, and apparently, I’m not alone, because this advice can be found on Pinterest and other social media.
 The problem is, it’s not necessary for healthy plants.

 As for adding rocks to flowerpots, she suggests looking at nursery pots in the Garden Center.
 You will not find one with rocks for drainage.
 The damage from this unnecessary step is that roots become tangled up with rocks and shards, instead of nestling against soil that will help them get the nutrients they need.

 All that’s needed when planting containers is good quality potting soil.
 Just nestle the plants in, water and let the drainage hole do the work.

 Garden Myth #1: Oak leaves and pine needles will make soil acidic.

 “Decomposition is a chemical process.
 All organic matter, as it decomposes, becomes pH neutral,” Fornari says.
 The truth is, soils are acidic because of minerals in the dirt, not because of the trees growing there.
 So go ahead and mulch your vegetables and flowers with pine needles.
 The decomposing mulch will not turn the soil and harm your plants.

 Garden Myth #2: When planting shrubs or trees, add a three-part mix of manure, peat moss and native soil to the planting hole first.